They Towed My Car

 Authored By: Northwest Justice Project

-General information about your rights and responsibilities when your car, truck, motorcycle, RV, moped or other vehicle has been towed.
-Publication 0312EN.
+Your rights and responsibilities when your car, truck, motorcycle, RV, moped or other vehicle has been towed.
+0312EN.

 - What is an impound?

 - Can they tow my car from public property without first tagging it and giving me a chance to move it?

 - Can they tow my car if they pull me over and arrest me?

 - What happens after they tow my car?

 - Can I get my car back?

 - Can I write a check to get my car back?